Waveguide QED with Moessbauer Nuclei: Introduction

-For control over the optical environment, it has been shown that placing the M{\"o}ssbauer nuclei in thin film nanostructures provides the analogue of atoms in an optical cavity.
-The system can thus be analysed in terms of a single Fourier mode, and acts analogously to a system of atoms placed between the mirrors of a Fabry-P{\'e}rot resonator.
-In grazing incidence setup, these nanostructures have proven to be an excellent platform for X-ray quantum optics, with a diverse range of quantum optical phenomena demonstrated, such as superradiance \cite{rohlsbergerCollectiveLambShift2010}, EIT \cite{rohlsbergerElectromagneticallyInducedTransparency2012}, spontaneously generated coherences~\cite{heegVacuumAssistedGenerationControl2013}, Fano resonances and interferometry~\cite{heegInterferometricPhaseDetection2015}, subluminal pulse propagation~\cite{heegTunableSubluminalPropagation2015}, collective strong coupling~\cite{haberCollectiveStrongCoupling2016} or Rabi oscillations between two nuclear ensembles \cite{haberRabiOscillationsXray2017}.
+\co{ In the context of M{\"o}ssbauer nuclei, existing experimental work with thin film waveguides has used grazing incidence driving, with layers of M{\"o}ssbauer nuclei embedded as resonant scatterers.
+Due to an approximate translational symmetry, the system can be analysed in terms of a single Fourier mode, and thus acts analogously to a system of atoms placed between the mirrors of a Fabry-P{\'e}rot resonator.
+These nanostructures }have proven to be an excellent platform for X-ray quantum optics, with a diverse range of quantum optical phenomena demonstrated, such as superradiance \cite{rohlsbergerCollectiveLambShift2010}, EIT \cite{rohlsbergerElectromagneticallyInducedTransparency2012}, spontaneously generated coherences~\cite{heegVacuumAssistedGenerationControl2013}, Fano resonances and interferometry~\cite{heegInterferometricPhaseDetection2015}, subluminal pulse propagation~\cite{heegTunableSubluminalPropagation2015}, collective strong coupling~\cite{haberCollectiveStrongCoupling2016}, Rabi oscillations between two nuclear ensembles \cite{haberRabiOscillationsXray2017}, \co{as well as a platform for understanding the multiple mode structure of Fabry-P{\'e}rot type resonators~\cite{lentrodtCertifyingMultimodeLightMatter2023}}.